| Louise Larose, PhD Associate Professor of Medicine

 cellular functions.
 We have contributed to the identification and the physiological

 meaning of a number of Nck interacting proteins and network complexes.
+We have significantly contributed to characterize the mammalian

 Casein Kinase I-γ2 (CKI-γ2) for which very little was known.